The CPE II Family Handbook outlines the Philosophy, Policies, and Procedures for the CPE II Community.

 Parent Contact Forms

 Parents will be asked to complete a form with emergency information at the beginning of school.
 These forms are our lifeline to you.
 They are our quick-reference guide for your child.
 Since it is critical that the school is able to reach you, please remember to update the information during the year as soon as any changes occur.
-In addition, parents complete a shorter form, which is kept in the purple folder, for quick easy access, especially during dismissal.
+In addition, parents complete a shorter yellow form, which is kept on the back of the purple folder, for quick easy access, especially during dismissal.

 Student Support & Counseling

 Our Guidance Counselor, Norma, is the point person for students that need to talk with someone about a problem.
 In addition, through long-time, strong collaboration with IPTAR (http://iptar.org/), our school is able to provide individual counseling to a limited number of children.
 Referrals for counseling can be made by school staff, parents or students themselves.
 Parents who feel that their child needs such support on a short term or ongoing basis should contact Naomi.

 If your child has a fever, nausea or diarrhea or any other adverse symptoms, please keep your child at home to recover.
 If these symptoms develop at school, you will be asked to take your child home.
 Before sending your child to school, be sure your child feels well enough to have a positive, productive day and be considerate of the health of others around your child.
 If your child contracts a communicable illness, please inform us so that we may inform other parents of their child’s exposure.
 If your child gets sick or hurt at school, we will take the immediate action necessary (first aid, the nurse, the hospital) and we will call you.
 Please make sure that we have up-to-date phone numbers and addresses for your family and emergency contact people.
 We must be able to reach every family.
 Please be aware that unless your child is seriously ill, he or she will remain in our office until you arrive.
 The school nurse’s office is not available to us for children to rest or lie down.